 SP holidays Pvt.Ltd has a special package that takes you to the temples in and around Rameshwaram.

 In temples across the country, God is worshipped through Abishekas.
 Different temples use different substances deeply rooted in the practices of our ancestors.
 Each of these things is supposed to have a definite significance for the devotee.Water : Peace of mind

 In some places they burn lamps made of bell metal to absolve all sins and iron lamps to dispel fear.TRAVEL TIPS:

 Please go through the travel tips for South India temples.
-The weather in all these places are humid and hot.
+The weather in all these places is humid and hot.
 From September to February they get a little cooler.
-Cottons are ideal for traveling to all these places.
+Cotton is ideal for traveling to all these places.
 You can wear flat slippers or sneakers.

 It is suggestible to contact you, doctor, for inoculation and get yourself inoculated fro Malaria and Polio if you are visiting from countries other than India.
 Carry a bottle of water with you at all times.